makandra/angular-coffee-style-guide/README.md

 - **Namespaces**

   Organize controllers in namespaces where reasonable.
 The namespaces are reflected in the directoy structure as well as the name.
-Use ruby notation (`::`) to separate namespaces.
+Use Ruby notation (`::`) to separate namespaces.

   ```coffee
   # recommended